EveThan/Amazon-Recommender-System/README.md

-# Recommender System Based on Amazon Beauty Product Ratings
+# Recommender System Based on Amazon Beauty Product Ratings using Collaborative Filtering

 <br>
 This is an example of bar charts that are obtained in the data preprocessing and inspection stage.
 Here, we can see that most products have less than 10 ratings.